 Many industries have decided to partner up and come together to bring changes and advancement in the financial services sector.
 It is expected that this surge and growth of financial services will continue to increase, as will the growth of FinTech.
 It is expected that Fintech will soon start to integrate blockchain technology, and once it occurs, it will happen at a rapid pace.
 In the upcoming years, it is possible that the tech companies that are resisting the adoption of blockchain may be frozen out of the market.
 It is likely that the integration of blockchain with financial institutions will become an important aspect of FinTech innovation and operational infrastructure.

 The innovation of AI and Robotics

 Many leading financial institutions and technology companies have partnered to bring robotics and AI into the FinTech field.
 The aim of integrating these technologies into financial services is to provide customer personalization, eliminate risk, and reduce costs.
-They are target features with they AI and robotics will focus on, such as natural language processing, logical reasoning, self-supervises learning, emotional and social intelligence, mobility, navigation, and many more.
+There are target features which AI and robotics will focus on.
+Some of these are natural language processing, logical reasoning, self-supervises learning, emotional and social intelligence, mobility, navigation, and more.

 |Check this in-depth Fintech App Development 7 Insights That Will Delight Your Users

 The robotics industries have advanced to a level where robots can sense their environment, recognize objects, and respond to human interactions.
 Soon these robots will be able to perform even more complex tasks.
 Currently, service robots are still under the development phase, with their development experiencing technological hurdles.
 However, the upcoming years may see some revolutionary innovation for service robots.